erinysong/git-workshop/README.md

 ![Screenshot (261)](https://github.com/user-attachments/assets/66d93fe2-fb09-404e-b2de-8107aba17a1e)

 Next, you'll want to click the "New branch" button at the top right.
-This will open a modal with options for adding a "New branch name" and specifying a branch.
+This will open a modal with options for adding a "New branch name" and specifying the source of a branch.

 Set the branch name to anything you'd like.
 For the source branch: